 The family matriarch

-After her mother’s death, Roberts warned her friends from placing their parents in nursing homes.
+After her mother’s death, Deborah warned her friends from placing their parents in nursing homes.

 “I talked to my son, I said, please don’t put me in a nursing home, please keep me home until my time comes,” she said.

-Davis and her four daughters immigrated to the U.S. from Trinidad and Tobago — Davis first, in the 60s, she said, with her daughters following in the 70s and 80s.
-Davis was the matriarch, the head and glue of the family, Roberts said.
+Roberts and her four daughters immigrated to the U.S. from Trinidad and Tobago — Davis first, in the 60s, she said, with her daughters following in the 70s and 80s.
+Roberts was the matriarch, the head and glue of the family, Deborah said.

 She loved window shopping and dancing and the annual parades on Eastern Parkway, she said.

-“We loved her so much, too much,” Roberts said.
+“We loved her so much, too much,” Deborah said.
 “She used to have us laughing all the time.
 No matter what problems you’ve got, you just talk to her, she’ll have you going.”

 She and her sisters talk about their mother all the time, she said, remembering the good times they had with her to ease the pain of her loss.